 All Toyota Prii models have a part called the water valve sensor, which is a small electronic device placed inside the water valve.
 Its job is to keep tabs on the water valve’s position and communicate the information to the ECU.

-This buyer’s guide will teach you everything you need to know about water valve sensors, ways to detect a failing sensor, and how replace the water valve if needed.
+This buyer’s guide will teach you everything you need to know about water valve sensors, ways to detect a failing sensor, and how to replace the water valve if needed.

-What's A Water Valve Sensor, and Why Is It Important?
+What's A Water Valve Sensor, And Why Is It Important?

 The water valve sensor continuously monitors the position of the water valve and relays the information to the ECM to help the water valve perform accordingly with the engine.
 The water valve is an incredibly important part in the Prius because it helps regulate the flow of coolant in and out of the coolant storage tank.
 Without the valve, the engine won’t get the right amount of coolant and could either overheat or take too long to heat up.
 Without the sensor, the water valve won’t function properly.
 You can read more about the water valve sensor here.